-The rules proposed for readoption with amendments will have no impact on the agriculture industry in New Jersey.
+The rules proposed for readoption with amendments and repeals will have no impact on the agriculture industry in New Jersey.

-Regulatory Flexibility Analysis
+Regulatory Flexibility Statement

-A regulatory flexibility analysis is not required because the rules proposed for readoption with amendments do not impose reporting, recordkeeping, or other compliance requirements on small businesses, as defined in the Regulatory Flexibility Act, N.J.S.A.
+A regulatory flexibility analysis is not required because the rules proposed for readoption with amendments and repeals do not impose reporting, recordkeeping, or other compliance requirements on small businesses, as defined in the Regulatory Flexibility Act, N.J.S.A.
 52:14B-16 et seq.
-The rules proposed for readoption with amendments solely impact adult students, adult education programs, and adult high schools.
+The rules proposed for readoption with amendments and repeals solely impact adult students, adult education programs, and adult high schools.